reshamas/reshamas.github.io/_posts/2018-09-30-highlights-from-the-2018-NYC-WiMLDS-scikit-sprint.md

 </p>

 ## Pull Requests Summary
 It looks like **24 pull requests** were submitted.
-Here's a list of some of the pull requests:  https://github.com/scikit-learn/scikit-learn/pulls
+Here's a list of some of the [pull requests](https://github.com/scikit-learn/scikit-learn/pulls).

 <img src="../assets/images/pull_requests.png" />